chochain/eforth/README.md

   > Since the original intention of having a pre-compiled ROM dictionary still end up in C++ static initialization run before main(), moved dictionary compilation into dict_compile as function calls gives a little more debugging control and opportunity for fine tuning.
   > LAMBDA_OK option was originally intended for full VM implementation but 2x slower.
 Dropped to reduce source clutter.
 * CC 20240308: Refactor for multi-platform, accept dynamic vectors
+  > Experiment various threading and memory pointer models, archive into ~/orig/40x
   > To support cross-platform, i.g.
-WIN32, Arduino/ESP, Linux, and WASM, there were many conditional compilation branches which make the code really messy.
+Linux/Cygwin, Arduino/ESP32, Win32, and WASM, there were many conditional compilation branches which make the code really messy.
+The following were done
   <pre>
       + Separate cross-platform and configuration into ~/src/config.h
-      + Separate platform specific code into ~/platform/*.cpp
+      + Separate platform specific code into ~/platform
-      + add include opcode for Forth script loading
+      + add included opcode for Forth script loading
   </pre>